NA-MIC/ProjectWeek/PW38_2023_GranCanaria/Projects/AutomatedLandmarkingSupport/README.md

 1. Linking two or more landmark sets with identical landmark definitions and operating on them jointly
 2. Flexibly selecting and editing point sets in the 3D scene.
 3. Placing a grid of landmarks, constraining to a surface, and adjusting the point poisitions by dragging the grid across the surface.
+4. Improve performance when setting state of a large number of points (around 1000)

 The first function has not yet been attempted and we would like to develop a working prototype.
 Our second objective is implemented in the
 Landmark Editor, a module in the SlicerMorph extension developed by Steve Pieper.
 Recently, this module has been failing for some cases.
 We would like to identify